katalyst/change/README.md

     $ git commit -m "example commit"
     ```

-3. Add the change to staging & deploy to the staging server.
+3. Add the change to the staging branch & deploy it to the staging server.

     ```bash
     $ change stage fix-typos